ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 Those can give faster regression cycles while Fe-O-H remains a primary application driver.

+This suggests a validation ladder rather than a single heroic
+demonstrator:

+1. water-gas shift equilibrium against reference `K(T)` data
+2. Fe-O-H equilibrium at fixed `T`, `P`
+3. `reactor_stoic` with Fe-O-H step reactions and energy balance
+4. `reactor_equil` on the same package and stream basis
+5. only later, reactive flash or downstream phase-splitting models

 An initial Fe-O-H demonstrator package should probably expose the full internal basis on streams, with additional derived outputs such as: